jbush001/NyuziProcessor/tools/visualizer/README.md

 The visualizer app allows viewing thread states across time.
-First, you must run the program in the Verilog simulator with the +statetrace flag specified.
-The argument points to an output file:

-    <project top>/rtl/v1/obj_dir/Vverilator_tb +statetrace=states.txt +bin=WORK/program.hex
+_Note: Capturing state traces currently is not working in the simulator_

-Next, run the visualizer app on the output file:
+Run the visualizer app on a trace file:

     java -jar <project top>/tools/visualizer/visualizer.jar states.txt